Last Updated on 23/01/2022

 When you’re ready to pack back up prior to checkout, you just either wrap the entire laundry bag up and put it in your suitcase, or transfer the contents to a packing cube you’ve denoted for your dirty stuff.

 One of my favourite hotels I regularly stay at in Manhattan has built-in drawers right inside the wardrobe.
-I know I just said I don’t use drawers, but if they are in the closet, I will use the top drawer for dirty stuff.
+I know I just said I don’t use drawers, but if they are in the closet, I pop an empty packing cube into the top drawer and use it as a catchall for my dirty duds.
 Super easy.
-When I go to pack up, I toss it all into an extra packing cube I bring along for dirty stuff on longer trips.
-Or you can just use an extra plastic bag from one of your shopping excursions.
+When I go to pack up, I just zip up the packing cube and into my luggage it goes.

-My favourite packing cubes: I use this set from Eagle Creek and it’s held up for years.
-Click the image to see the sizing.
+My favourite packing cubes: I use a set from Eagle Creek and it’s held up for years.

 Be a Good Hotel Guest—Pick Up After Yourself